Skip to content

 Note

-Here are aggregated notes forming a part of the developer documentation on the vidjil server.
+Here are aggregated notes forming part of the developer documentation on the Vidjil server.

-Developers should also have a look at the documentation for bioinformaticians and server administrators, at the issues, at the commit messages, and at the source code.
+Developers should also have a look at the documentation for bioinformaticians and server administrators, the issues, the commit messages, and the source code.

 Development notes -- Server⚓︎